epfl-ada/ada-2021-project-dataoverflow/README.md

 - Will there be any difference between the view of the Western press and that of ordinary people?

 ## Proposed datasets
 ` Quotebank Article-centric Dataset ` In order to obtain quotes about China, we need to filter the Quotebank dataset.
-However, we notice that there are many quotations that are related to China but do not contain any keyword like 'China' or 'Sino-'.
-To have a more complete dataset, we decide to use the Quotebank Article-centric Dataset to filter the data by white-listed keywords.
+However, we notice that there are many quotations that are related to China but do not contain any keywords like 'China' or 'Sino-'.
+To have a more comprehensive and reasonable dataset, we decide to use the quotebank article-centric dataset to filter the data by checking whether the keywords are contained in the `leftContext` or `rightContext` or `quotation` rather than `quotation` alone, since the context round the quotation also matters to what the quotation is talking about.
+This sub-dataset will be therefore more reasonable and complete.

-` Speaker_Attributes.parquet `： To answer research question No.4, we need more detailed information about each speaker.
-Thus, we intend to use the speaker attributes to get detailed information about them like gender, age,  nationality, party affiliation, etc for further analysis.
+` Wikidata API `： To answer research question 4, we need more detailed information about each speaker.
+Thus, we intend to use Wikidata API to get detailed information about speakers like gender, age,  nationality, party affiliation, etc for further analysis.

 ` Polls dataset on people's attitude towards China` In order to answer the question: 'Will there be any difference between the view of the Western press and that of ordinary people?', we need some data that shows the public's attitude more directly.
 Therefore, we found some datasets on www.pewresearch.org that provide some polls about how the public thinks about China in different countries from 2018 - 2020.